RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Methods

-Concretely, the pipeline proceeds as follows: \begin{enumerate} \item \textbf{Topic Extraction.} Questions from a source dataset (e.g., WMDP) are mapped to representative topic using a language model; for example, a question about “the mechanism of anthrax toxin production” is mapped to \textit{Bacillus anthracis}. \item \textbf{Semantic Distance Assignment and Ordering.} Use a distance function to score other concepts relative to a fixed target (e.g. embedding distance from the concept ``bomb'').
-Create a graph of concepts representating concepts emanating from the extracted topics to concepts in the underlying-knowledge-dataset, ordered by semantic distance. \item \textbf{Fact and Question Generation.} For each concept in the constructed graph of semantic neighbors extract factual statements from the underlying knowledge repository, then convert them into verifiable multiple-choice questions. \item \textbf{Model Evaluation.} Evaluate baseline and perturbed models on these questions and compute knowledge-deltas as a function of distance. \end{enumerate}
+\begin{enumerate} \item \textbf{Topic extraction.} Each question in the source dataset is mapped to a representative topic by a language model.
+A WMDP question about ``the mechanism of anthrax toxin production'' is mapped to \textit{Bacillus anthracis}. \item \textbf{Neighbor retrieval.} For each extracted topic $c$, the distance function returns an ordered list of $k$ semantic neighbors $\{c'_1, \ldots, c'_k\} \subset \mathcal{K}$. \item \textbf{Fact and question generation.} For each retrieved neighbor, factual statements are extracted from the knowledge repository and converted into multiple-choice questions grounded in those facts. \item \textbf{Model evaluation.} The base and intervened models are evaluated on the generated questions, and knowledge-deltas are aggregated by distance to produce the ripple curve $\mathcal{R}_{c, \mathcal{K}, U, d}$. \end{enumerate}